wmcooper2/billboard-top-100-scraper/README.md

 # Billboard Top 100 Archive Scraper (README not finished)
-A GUI tool to scrape song records from www.billboard100.com.
+A CLI tool to scrape song records from www.billboard100.com.

 ## Purpose
 The data will be used to help filter selections already scraped from `www.lyrics.com` as part of a larger project.
 The most popular songs have the greatest likelihood of being interesting to EFL students.

-### Operation (GUI not finished)
+### Operation (CLI not finished)
-1. Make sure the external database is connected (my personal device "MONTHLY"). (was the old testdata dir?)
+1. Make sure the external database is connected (my personal device "WEEKLY"). (was the old testdata dir?)
-2. start the GUI
+2. Run `src/scrape*.py`
 3. click the stages from top to bottom.

 # Developer Notes